advancedpricing/OrmRecord/README.md

 ### Orm Database Adapters

-A base class and subclasses designed to
+A base class and subclasses designed to sit between your code and a database connection.
+Through a DbAdapter subclass, you can send the same basic SQL without regard to the underlying database* including creating dynamic prepared statements using the same syntax.

+### OrmRecord

+A group of classes that will represent a database record.
+Subclass `OrmRecord`, create properties that correspond to your table, implement a few events that may be needed, and OrmRecord takes care of the rest.